-REXX is platform independent Scripting Language.
-It uses extensively in mainframe.
+REXX is a platform-independent Scripting Language.
+It uses extensively in the mainframe.
+It is a free-flow language.

 Let us take a simple program (Reference “Informit”)